rxweb/rxweb/docs/reactive-form-validators/validation-decorators/creditCard.md

 ---
 # When to use
-Let's assume that you are creating a user form and you want details like CreditCard and you have fields like CardType,VisaCard,AmericanExpress,MaestroCard,JCBcard,DiscoverCard,MasterCard  Here depending upon the requirement these scenarios may arise.
+Supppose you want to create a user form and you want details like CreditCard and you have fields like CardType, VisaCard, AmericanExpress,MaestroCard, JCBcard, DiscoverCard, MasterCard  Here depending upon the requirement these scenarios may arise.
 1. CreditCard Type has different Card Types like Visa,AmericanExpress,Maestro,JCB,Discover,DinersClub,MasterCard.
 2. Apply CreditCard validation based on matched condition in the form, like if the CardType  is ‘visa’ then the VisaCard value should be in VisaCard format.
 3. The Custom Message on VisaCard field.